aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.364.0 (2018-09-19 18:33 UTC)
+* CloudWatch (3.3.8.0)
+	* Amazon CloudWatch adds the ability to request png image snapshots of metric widgets using the GetMetricWidgetImage API.
+* Organizations (3.3.9.0)
+	* Introducing a new exception - AccountOwnerNotVerifiedException which will be returned for InviteAccountToOrganization call for unverified accounts.
+* S3 (3.3.24.0)
+	* S3 Cross Region Replication now allows customers to use S3 object tags to filter the scope of replication.
+By using S3 object tags, customers can identify individual objects for replication across AWS Regions for compliance and data protection.
+Cross Region Replication for S3 enables automatic and asynchronous replication of objects to another AWS Region, and with this release customers can replicate at a bucket level, prefix level or by using object tags.

 ### 3.3.363.0 (2018-09-18 21:35 UTC)
 * Elasticsearch (3.3.9.0)
 	* Amazon Elasticsearch Service adds support for node-to-node encryption for new domains running Elasticsearch version 6.0 and above